MorrisGallego/PDFGen/README.md

 ## Docker deployment
 The tool can be deployed using docker.
-You can specify your custom template mounting a volume in /opt/pdfgen/template.
+You can specify your custom template mounting a volume in the direction pointed by the env variable `TEMPLATE_PATH`.
-You can also specify the puppeteer pool size by setting the env variable PUPPETEER_POOL_SIZE to an integer value.
+You can also specify the puppeteer pool size by setting the env variable `PUPPETEER_POOL_SIZE` to an integer value.